hyperoslo/mysql-s3/README.md

 ## Configuration

-You'll need to set the following environment variables to use these scripts:
+You'll need to set the following environment variables to use the script:

 * `MYSQL_S3_BUCKET`: The name of the bucket you want to archive to.
 * `MYSQL_S3_DATABASE_NAME`: The name of the database you want to archive.